How to scrape an API with pagination in JavaScript

 page++

-/* The API hands back a fresh token while there is more data,
+/* the API hands back a fresh token while there is more data,

 and omits it (null / undefined / '') on the final page. */